 Pain rehabilitation

-A number of professional categories work together in our assessments and rehabilitation.
-We have an outpatient clinic for assessments and various pain rehabilitation programmes that may include cognitive behavioural therapy (CBT).
-We also have a telephone counselling service for persistent pain after whiplash injuries.
-We also have a regional mandate to investigate and diagnose patients with painful hypermobility.
+We offer an outpatient clinic for evaluations, along with various pain rehabilitation programmes, some of which include cognitive behavioural therapy (CBT).
+In addition, we provide a telephone counselling service for persistent pain following whiplash injuries and hold a regional mandate to assess and diagnose patients with painful hypermobility.

 Accreditation and quality registry

-The unit offers internationally accredited rehabilitation programmes – physiotherapy programmes and BAS and Intensive pain management programmes.
-CARF (Commission on Accreditation of Rehabilitation Facilities, USA) is an international organisation that audits rehabilitation facilities all over the world.
-Our unit has been audited by CARF in 2021, and our current accreditation period is 2021–2024.
+Our unit offers internationally accredited rehabilitation programmes, including physiotherapy programmes and BAS and Intensive Pain Management Programmes.
+We are accredited by CARF (Commission on Accreditation of Rehabilitation Facilities, USA), an international organisation that evaluates rehabilitation facilities worldwide.
+Our most recent CARF audit took place in 2021, and our current accreditation is valid until 2024.

-We are affiliated with a quality registry, the National Quality Registry for Pain Rehabilitation (NRS), to monitor and improve our activities.
-The person responsible for the quality registry is based at our clinic.
+We are also affiliated with the National Quality Registry for Pain Rehabilitation (NRS), which enables us to monitor and improve our services.
+The registry coordinator is based at our clinic.

 Research

-We conduct clinical, patient-centred research as part of the pain rehabilitation programme.
-Our research area is chronic pain, which is defined as pain that persists for at least three months.
-Some 20 per cent of the adult population in Sweden is estimated to suffer from severe or moderate chronic pain.
-A small percentage of this group undergo assessment by pain rehabilitation centres.
+We conduct clinical, patient-centred research within our pain rehabilitation programme.
+Our primary research focus is chronic pain, defined as pain persisting for at least three months.
+Approximately 20 per cent of the adult population in Sweden is estimated to experience moderate to severe chronic pain, though only a small proportion of these individuals undergo assessment at pain rehabilitation centres.

-Our unit manages the national quality registry, the National Quality Registry for Pain Rehabilitation (NRS).
-It also collaborates with other national centres with a view to understanding the relationships between various factors that affect pain rehabilitation outcomes.
+Additionally, our unit manages the National Quality Registry for Pain Rehabilitation (NRS) and collaborates with other national centres to explore the factors that influence pain rehabilitation outcomes.

 Examples of ongoing research projects:

-• Children and adolescents suffering pain: cognitive and emotional interpretations of pain in children and parents, impact of pain on quality of life, function and behaviour
+• Children and adolescents with chronic pain: Investigating cognitive and emotional interpretations of pain in children and parents, and its impact on quality of life, function, and behaviour.

-• Sensorimotor control of the hand with various diseases and injuries
+• Sensorimotor control of the hand: Studying hand function in relation to various diseases and injuries.

-• Mapping and rehabilitation of chronic pain, including registry research
+• Mapping and rehabilitation of chronic pain: Registry-based research to identify key factors influencing pain rehabilitation.

-• Digital therapeutic interventions for chronic pain in children and adults
+• Digital therapeutic interventions: Exploring the role of digital treatments for chronic pain in both children and adults.